github/docs/data/reusables/support/ask-and-answer-forum.md

-You can connect with developers around the world in the [{% data variables.product.prodname_gcf %}](https://github.community) to ask and answer questions, learn, and interact directly with {% data variables.product.product_name %} staff.
+You can connect with developers around the world to ask and answer questions, learn, and interact directly with {% data variables.product.product_name %} staff.
+To get the conversation started, see "[{% data variables.product.prodname_gcf %}](https://github.community)."